atlisg/vegan-bot/pm.md

   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more
 * Deploy to server
-* Make it work for all screen sizes (developed for mobile)
+* Change python scripts to scrapers when needed
+* Make clickable areas bigger for select-bot, about, help, etc.
+* Click outside menu bar should close it
+* Click outside select bot should close it

 ### In Progress

-* Fix vegansidekick service so that the trailing questions don't get shown
+* Make it work for all screen sizes (not only mobile)
+  * Top bar fixed position
+  * Set max-width for app-content
+  * Set max-width for buttons
+  * Set max-width for notifications
+  * Change burger into topbar on desktop
+* Remove Source Code from menu
+* Refactor Select Bot to a dropdown
+* Test everything before committing

 ### Done